-For the past year, she’s been doing spoken word poetry with a super great community of artists called ‘Mga Apo ni Lola Basyang’.
-She also did a lot of musical theater in high school.
+For the past year, she’s been doing spoken word poetry with a great community of artists called ‘Mga Apo ni Lola Basyang’.
+She also did a lot of musical theater back in high school.

 Right now, she’s on the executive board of Upstart LS (Ateneo), a brand new tech-entrepreneurship org with a lot of exciting projects coming up!
 She hopes to become a CEO of her own startup company some day, but in the meantime she’s learning graphic design and how to do creatives.